-- 1) the PlayFunction shown at the top of the SENSORS screen shows BASIC, ALL, SEQUENTIAL, CONTINUOUS-CONTROL, ETC. This sets what type of messages are sent and in what sequence. - 2) The EVENTS screen shows the settings for up to 8 events such as Notes, CC changes, Program Changes, and more.
-By combining different Events with different PlayFunctions you can achieve a huge variety of performance techniques.
+- the PlayFunction shown at the top of the SENSORS screen shows BASIC, ALL, SEQUENTIAL, CONTINUOUS-CONTROL, ETC. This sets what type of messages are sent and in what sequence.
+BASIC and ALL are for sending Notes. - The EVENTS screen shows the settings for up to 8 events such as Notes, CC changes, Program Changes, and more.
+By combining different Events with different PlayFunctions you can achieve a huge variety of performance techniques. - 3) The TIMING screen is set to - a.
+TOUCH if the duration or the Events (notes) is simply as long as the Pad is held down,